CsabaDu/CsabaDu.DynamicTestData/README.md

 `ITestData` interface defines the `object?[] ToString(ArgsCode argsCode)` method only.

-Intended behavior of this method is to generate an object array from the data of the `ITestData` instance in two ways: The returning object array should contain either the properties of the `ITestData` instance or the `ITestData` instance itself.

 The method's parameter is an `enum` type having two values:

 ```csharp